 - Register at the National Tax Authority (Dirección General de Ingresos) and obtain Tax ID or R.U.C (registro único de contribuyente).

-1. Obtaining the legal status as an NGO at the Ministry of Justice of Panama
+1. Obtain legal status as an NGO at the Ministry of Justice of Panama

 Through this first step, your association seeks and obtains authorization to start the process of incorporating an NGO in Panama.